bfontaine/tellmenet/README.md

 # tel[l me ]net

-`tellmenet` is an experimental TCP server that writes everything it knows about a connection when it’s opened, then close it.
+`tellmenet` is a small TCP server that writes everything it knows about a connection when it’s opened, then closes it.

-It is intended to be used with `telnet`:
+A live version runs at `whoami.bfontaine.net`:

-    $ telnet <yourdomain>
+    $ telnet whoami.bfontaine.net